Jimmy Robinson (American football): Memphis Showboats

 Robinson's first coaching position came in 1984 when he became the wide receivers / tight ends coach for the United States Football League's Memphis Showboats.
 He spent two seasons coaching for the Showboats before the league folded.

 Georgia Tech Yellow Jackets

 In 1987 Robinson returned to the Georgia Tech Yellow Jackets to be their wide receivers coach.
 He coached for the Yellow Jackets from 1987 to 1989.

 Atlanta Falcons

 In 1990 Robinson joined the Atlanta Falcons, where he helped Andre Rison and Michael Haynes to the top of the NFL's touchdown receptions list for a tandem.
 The next year, he helped Rison and Mike Pritchard led the league again in the category.
 Overall, he coached the Falcons from 1990 to 1993.

 Indianapolis Colts

 In 1994, he joined the Indianapolis Colts staff, where he helped launch the career of Marvin Harrison, who became only the third rookie in club history to lead the team in receiving.
-He coached the Colts from 1994–1997.
+He coached the Colts from 1994 to 1997.